 What is Design Thinking: Introduction and Benefits

 Design thinking is a design-first approach that places a strong emphasis on understanding the needs of users and creating innovative solutions that cater to those needs.
 It’s a human-centered and iterative process that encourages collaboration, empathy, and creativity.
-It is widely used across various industries, including product design, software development company, business strategy, and more.
+It is widely used across various industries, including product design, software development, business strategy, and more.

 You might be wondering why design matters in software development.
 Well, itโs so because the design is like the book cover that any reader sees first.
 Imagine a book cover not having a catchy title, not being creative enough, and even poorly designed.
 Would you go for the book on your first impression?
 No, right?
 Similarly, if the design is not made while keeping in mind a userโs perspective or what he wants, you canโt capture or retain his attention for long.
 Heโll quit the app immediately, regardless of how amazing the app is developed with its features and functionalities.